A definition of Enterprise Change Management (ECM).

 For example, previously, traditional workshop-based models of Change Management training were slow, cumbersome and costly.
 The model worked when the pace of change was relatively slow, and you had the luxury of long project lead times that included extend planning and roll-out phases that lasted very often for several months or years.

-• Allowing your organization to enable people to move from learning to application quickly and seamlessly
+• Allowing your organisation to enable people to move from learning to application quickly and seamlessly

 All combined with the capability to quickly scale activity across functions and geographies at a pace that previously wouldn’t have been possible.